 - Abrupt stopping motion

-- Sustaining a direct strike or heavy force to the knee, such as a collision
+- Lastly, sustaining a direct strike or heavy force to the knee, such as a collision

 The details posted on this page on ACL injury is for learning purposes only.
 To learn to recognize and manage – enroll in a first aid course with one of our training providers.